mimikgit/cocoapod-EdgeCore/README.md

 # ``EdgeCore``

-mimik Client Library for iOS provides a programmatic way to work with the mim OE (edgeEngine) Runtime to access information about the mobile device on which the application is running.

-@Metadata {
-    @CallToAction(purpose: link, url: "https://github.com/mimikgit/cocoapod-EdgeCore")
-    @PageKind(article)
-    @PageColor(purple)
-}
+**mimik Client Library** helps iOS developers integrate the mim OE (edgeEngine) Runtime and its services into their projects.

 ## Overview